noahwo/one-click-netease-spotify/README.md

 );
 ```

 > P.S.
-Due to the 300 character limit of the playlist description in Spotify, the failure of transition may not be complete, you can check terminal output for missing information.
+Due to the 300 character limit of the playlist description in Spotify, the failed song transitions info in playlist description may not be complete, you can check terminal output for missing information.